FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Results and Discussion

+Three variant models are constructed for validation on the PU dataset to assess the impact of different components in FE-MCFormer, namely Non-MSA, Non-FAL-Head and Non-FAL-Body.
+More specifically, Non-MSA indicates that the multiscale attention mechanism of Eq.
+(9) is not used; Non-FAL-Head denotes that the frequency adaptive learning (FAL) operations in FALL are not used; Non-FAL-Body indicates that the FAL in TFFN is not used.
+The ablation results shown in Table \ref{table6} confirm that each component contributes to the overall performance.

-The introduction of MSA enables the model to fully extract the key multiscale time-domain features from the input features, as shown in Table \ref{table6}.
-Compared to the model without MSA mechanism, the FE-MCFormer achieves performance improvements of 2.21\%, 3.72\%, 3.13\%, 2.2\% and 1.03\% at the SNR levels of \(-10\), \(-8\), \(-6\), \(-4\) and \(-2\) dB, respectively.
-In MSA, the \(1\times3\) and \(1\times5\) convolution kernels are introduced to extract local key features and trend patterns.
-The Hadamard product is utilized to evoke the multiscale attention.
-Finally, the softmax function is applied to enhance the sparsity and interpretability of the attention maps.
+Table \ref{table6} demonstrates that the addition of MSA and FAL can effectively improve the robustness and accuracy of the model under strong noise conditions.
+More specifically, the introduction of MSA enables the model to extract key multiscale temporal features from the input representations, as illustrated in Table \ref{table6}.
+Compared with FE-MCFormer without the MSA mechanism, the FE-MCFormer achieves performance improvements of 2.21\%, 3.72\%, 3.13\%, 2.20\% and 1.03\% at the SNR levels of \(-10\), \(-8\), \(-6\), \(-4\) and \(-2\) dB, respectively.
+In the MSA, the \(1\times3\) and \(1\times5\) convolutional filters are introduced to extract multiscale features.
+The Hadamard product is used to activate the multiscale attention.
+Furthermore, the softmax function is applied to enhance the sparsity and interpretability of the attention maps.